Sonic-TV/OR2006Sprites/README.md

 Contains any PSD files that were shared.

 ## Remake
 Contains HD asset remakes and miscellanious retexture mods.
+Note that WIP contains placeholder AI upscale assets, so use those at your own risk or wait until they're complete.

 ## Feeling overwhelmed?
 There's quite a bit of mixing and matching to do.